 Just to clarify: by saying ‘robotic process automation,’ we don’t mean androids replacing teachers in the classroom.
 In fact, automation does not replace a process.
 Rather, automation complements a process.

 In simple words, RPA is yet another way to build an effective working process using algorithms and software robots (Bots) capable of performing tasks without human intervention:

 Every digital device in the world uses algorithms to some extent.
-In the case of automation software, an algorithm is a set of precise commands telling a device how to perform a task or process data.
+In the case of special education automated software, an algorithm is a set of precise commands telling a device how to perform a task or process data.

 Academic administrations often find themselves overwhelmed with repetitive, time-consuming tasks.
 Managing class schedules, keeping track of student attendance, processing grades, admitting new students — all these processes are as dull as they are valuable.

-In this case, automation is the ONLY way to keep administrative processes running,allowing the people in charge of these processes to save insane amounts of time.
+In this case, education automation is the ONLY way to keep administrative processes running, allowing the people in charge of these processes to save insane amounts of time.

-By deploying automation software within a school’s academic administration, much of the manual paperwork routines can be completely eliminated.
+By deploying an automated school document management solution, much of the manual paperwork routines can be completely eliminated.
 In the long run, this means that academic staff will be able to fill roles that empower them to be more inventive and creative.
 As a result, they’ll be able to focus on what matters in education: developing closer, more meaningful relationships with teachers, students, and parents.

 On the subject of how automation will affect teaching jobs, there are concerns about whether RPA and AI technologies will result in unemployment.
 What are the chances of a teacher being replaced by a robot?